yeonsoochung/chicago-service-requests/README.md

 To avoid posting any keys and credentials, I only uploaded the Python script for my Airflow DAG and data transformation; docker-compose yaml file; and the Dockerfile and requirements.txt files.

-My interactive Power BI dashboard can be viewed here (data collected on Mar.
-19, 2025): https://app.powerbi.com/view?r=eyJrIjoiM2NlNzlhNDctZTQ1Ni00Njg1LThiMzctOTlmNTJiOWNkMGRiIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9
+My interactive Power BI dashboard can be viewed here (data collected on Apr.
+20, 2025): https://app.powerbi.com/view?r=eyJrIjoiMWY5ZGY5NGEtMjVhNS00MDM4LTkxM2YtNzhiMTc4Yjk3MDFlIiwidCI6ImJlMjI4MDdiLTI1OTEtNDBkNy1iYmI2LTBkYTg0ZDMxYWNmNyIsImMiOjN9

-The pbix file can be downloaded here: https://drive.google.com/file/d/1IDBCcxid6pNVlmzeWW0GBR9j1YMvq-UJ
+The pbix file can be downloaded here: https://drive.google.com/file/d/1CP8tbOTfwRLbvTRiFps2sHNLD53jNLzC

 I will make attempts to update this dashboard at least once a month.
 I plan to include data that includes two full years (Jan.
 1 - Dec.
 31) prior to updating as well as the current year up to the date my pipeline is executed.